camgiles/case-study/README.md

 python3 make_charts.py       # regenerates the figures used in the report
 ```

-Open `dashboard/index.html` directly in a browser, no server or build step needed.
+Download `dashboard/index.html` and open it.
+It will open directly in your browser

 ## Data & sourcing